-(Pre-requisite: INTE 4010, ITNA 1020, INTE 2570L)
+(Pre-requisiteS: INTE 4010, INTE 2570L, ITNA 1020)

 ITSA 1010: Software Quality Control and Testing: 3 credits

 In this course, students will analyze the needs of hardware and software environments and their management practices.
 They will develop design tutorials, checklists for code inspections and compliance with project standards.
 They will justify configuration management conducting base control settings, change and reports of configuration status by using audit techniques and methodology.